What is EBITA?

 Furthermore, the EBITA figure helps in comparing the operating successes of various companies.
 Lenders can use EBITA figures to determine a company’s creditworthiness as EBITA describes a company’s real earnings, which, in turn, reflects the company’s capability to settle its debts.

-A high EBITA figure is important for a business; however, it should also lead to a high-income figure as well.
+A high EBITA figure is important for a business; however, it should also lead to a high net income figure as well.
 A company may be taking loans to grow its business, which may decrease its net income in the coming years.
 Hence, tracking the company’s increasing EBITA may provide a glimpse of the future after the debts are paid.

 How to Calculate EBITA